Doctor Fate: The New 52 and beyond (2011–present)

 Textless cover of Doctor Fate #13 depicting both Kent Nelson and the newly created incarnation, Khalid Nassour, as Doctor Fate.

 Following the events of the Flashpoint mini-series in 2011, DC's continuity was rebooted.
 As part of The New 52 initiative, an alternate version of Doctor Fate named Khalid Ben-Hassin was created by writer James Robinson and artist Brett Booth.
 The character was featured in the Earth 2 ongoing series from No. 9 (February 2013) onwards.

 After the conclusion of the Convergence limited series in June 2015, DC launched a new Doctor Fate ongoing series, written by Paul Levitz and drawn by Sonny Liew as part of the DC You initiative, which saw an emphasis on "story over continuity", loosening the restrictions of continuity to allow for a diverse range of genres while some characters underwent status quo changes.
-The title focused on the newest and most recent incarnation of Doctor Fate, an Egyptian-American medical student named Khalid Nassour.
+The title focused on the newest and most recent incarnation of Doctor Fate, Egyptian-American medical student Khalid Nassour.
 Created with an emphasis on diversity and inspired by Marvel Comics heroes Spider-Man and Doctor Strange, the series also rebooted the Kent Nelson character, depicting him as a previous Doctor Fate, a mentor figure with some of his old history intact.
 The series ran for 18 issues, from June 2015 to November 2016.

 In 2018, DC launched a second Justice League Dark series written by James Tynion IV starring a new roster led by Wonder Woman.
 In this roster, Khalid and Kent Nelson were revealed to be eventual new members of the Justice League, originally acting as "advisors" in the team and becoming recurring characters.
 Khalid would eventually permanently become the new Doctor Fate instead of Kent Nelson in the "Lords of Order" storyline.
 Khalid would also receive a new redesign as Doctor Fate.
-Kent Nelson would be later killed off in the "A Costly Trick of Magic" storyline, leaving Khalid Nassour as the sole Doctor Fate.
-While the original 2018 series was cancelled in 2020, the Justice League Dark series was re-purposed as a backup strip to the mainstream Justice League title.
-The storyline, written by Ram V, featured Khalid remaining a recurring member of the Justice League Dark subdivision.
-Khalid would also appear in several crossovers with other comics such as Superman, Teen Titans Academy, and The Flash.
+Kent Nelson would be later killed off in the "A Costly Trick of Magic" storyline, leaving Khalid Nassour as the sole Doctor Fate incarnation in mainstream comics.
+However, Nelson continued making posthumous appearances.
+In late 2023 and 2024, Kent would make appearances in various titles such as Green Lantern: Alan Scott and Jay Garrick: The Flash, which take place decades prior to the character's death in Justice League Dark.